gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 ### Reasons for using VLAN

-1. Enhanced Security: VLANs allow sensitive data to be isolated.
+1. Enhanced Security : VLANs allow sensitive data to be isolated.
 For example, separating the HR department from the Finance department can help protect confidential data and reduce security risks.

-2. Improved Performance: By reducing the size of the broadcast domain, VLANs help minimize broadcast traffic, improving the overall performance of the network.
+2. Improved Performance : By reducing the size of the broadcast domain, VLANs help minimize broadcast traffic, improving the overall performance of the network.

-3. Simplified Management: VLANs provide greater control over the network, enabling easier policy implementation, segmentation, and troubleshooting.
+3. Simplified Management : VLANs provide greater control over the network, enabling easier policy implementation, segmentation, and troubleshooting.

-4. Cost Efficiency: VLANs allow more efficient use of existing infrastructure by creating logical segments, reducing the need for additional physical hardware.
+4. Cost Efficiency : VLANs allow more efficient use of existing infrastructure by creating logical segments, reducing the need for additional physical hardware.

 ### VLAN Configurations